steffenmllr/node-red-contrib-speedtest/README.md

-> maintainer needed - If you want to maintain this module, please open an Issue
+> Module not maintained!
+Maintainer needed - If you want to maintain this module, please open an Issue